beeva-arturomartinez/beeva-best-practices/backend/java/README.md

 #### Minimizing the use of synchronization in Servlets

-Usually the application server (it's web container) attend simultaneous requests on the same servlet with several threads running concurrently the service method from a single instance of the servlet.
+Usually the application server (it's web container) handles simultaneous requests on the same servlet with several threads running concurrently the service method from a single instance of the servlet.
 For this reason the servlets instance variables (attributes) are shared by all concurrent executions, and **access to these should be synchronized** using any of the mechanisms available in Java.
 As described in the section dedicated to synchronization, access to synchronized variables shared by several threads is expensive, so it is recommended to avoid to the extent possible the use of instance variables, for example replacing them with local variables in servlet methods.

 The servlet API offers the possibility of not using multithreading with the *SingleThreadModel* interface.
 Despite the fact that synchronization problems can be solved using this model, the efficiency of a server with a single thread is much lower.